influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/technical-analysis.md

 **Required, integer, min=1**

-The sample size for the algorithm, which is the number of historical samples that have significant effect on the output of the algorithm.
+The sample size for the algorithm, which is the number of historical samples with significant effect on the output of the algorithm.
 For example, `2` means the current point and the point before it.
 The algorithm uses an exponential decay rate to determine the weight of a historical point,